langflow-ai/langflow/docs/docs/Workspace/workspace-overview.md

 slug: /workspace-overview
 ---

-The **Workspace** is where you create AI applications by connecting and running components in flows.
+The **workspace** is where you create AI applications by connecting and running components in flows.

 The workspace controls allow you to adjust your view and lock your flows in place.